Key details

 Opening and Closing Dates

-Once the field opens it is open every day including Sundays and bank holidays until we close, unless of course the weather gets really bad and we can’t open for a day or so.
+Once the field opens, it is open every day including Sundays and bank holidays until we close, unless of course the weather gets really bad and we can’t open for a day or so.
 In these cases we will let you know here on this page and through our social media posts.

 The field usually stays open for 2-3 weeks; the closing date will be determined according to how the sunflower blooms are holding up.